phaethonp/we-ai/readme.md

 ### Our current development phase:<br>
 1.A successful proof of concept has been completed and deployed on various cloud providers such as AWS services.<br>
 2.We are currently in the phase of testing our APIs.<br>
-3.We are now ready to transition into production development.
+3.We are now ready to transition into product development.
 <br><br>
 ### We are seeking a strategic partnership
 We are currently seeking strategic partnerships to boost our growth and discover more uses for our technology.